History of Zanzibar: 21st century

 There are many political parties in Zanzibar, but the most popular parties are the Chama Cha Mapinduzi (CCM) and the Civic United Front (CUF).
 Since the early 1990s, the politics of the archipelago have been marked by repeated clashes between these two parties.

 The results of the past elections held under the multiparty system are as follows:

 Contested elections in October 2000 led to a massacre on 27 January 2001 when, according to Human Rights Watch, the army and police shot into crowds of protestors, killing at least 35 and wounding more than 600.
 Those forces, accompanied by ruling party officials and militias, also went on a house-to-house rampage, indiscriminately arresting, beating, and sexually abusing residents.
 Approximately 2,000 temporarily fled to Kenya.

 Violence erupted again after another contested election on 31 October 2005, with the CUF claiming that its rightful victory had been stolen from it.
 Nine people were killed.

 Following 2005, negotiations between the two parties aiming at the long-term resolution of the tensions and a power-sharing accord took place, but they suffered repeated setbacks.
 The most notable of these took place in April 2008, when the CUF walked away from the negotiating table following a CCM call for a referendum to approve of what had been presented as a done deal on the power-sharing agreement.

 In November 2009, the then-president of Zanzibar, Amani Abeid Karume, met with CUF secretary-general Seif Sharif Hamad at the State House to discuss how to save Zanzibar from future political turmoil and to end the animosity between them.
 This move was welcomed by many, including the United States.
 It was the first time since the multi-party system was introduced in Zanzibar that the CUF agreed to recognize Karume as the legitimate president of Zanzibar.

 A proposal to amend Zanzibar's constitution to allow rival parties to form governments of national unity was adopted by 66.2 percent of voters on 31 July 2010.

-Nowadays,The Alliance for Change and Transparency-Wazalendois (ACT-Wazalendo) is considered the main opposition political party of semi-autonomous Zanzibar.
+The Alliance for Change and Transparency-Wazalendois (ACT-Wazalendo) came to be considered the main opposition political party of semi-autonomous Zanzibar.
 The constitution of Zanzibar requires the party that comes in second in the polls to join a coalition with the winning party.
 ACT-Wazalendo joined a coalition government with the islands’ ruling party Chama Cha Mapinduzi in December 2020 after Zanzibar disputed elections.